Stably slice disks of links: Casson-Gordon invariants

 Just as in Remark~\ref{rem:CharacterLinkingForm}, we shall often think of characters on $H_1(M;\Z)$ as taking values in $\Q/\Z$, the choice of $m$ being somewhat immaterial.
 Motivated by Remark~\ref{rem:CharacterLinkingForm}, we also recall some terminology on linking forms.
 If $B$ is a non-degenerate size $n$ symmetric matrix over $\Z$, then we can consider the non-singular symmetric pairing

-We say that $\beta_K$ is \emph{presented by} a non-degenerate symmetric matrix $B$ if $\beta_K$ is isometric to $\lambda_B$.
-The next remark recalls that Seifert matrices are known to give rise to presentation matrices for $\beta_K$. \begin{remark} Given a knot $K$, the linking form $\beta_K$ is presented by $A+A^T$, where~$A$ is any Seifert matrix for $K$.~\cite[p.
+We say that $\beta_K$ is \emph{presented by} a non-degenerate symmetric matrix $B$ if $\beta_K$ is isometric to $\lambda_B$. \begin{remark} Given a knot $K$, the linking form $\beta_K$ is presented by $A+A^T$, where~$A$ is any Seifert matrix for $K$~\cite[p.
 31]{GordonSurvey}. \end{remark}

 We conclude this subsection by mentioning a satellite formula for $\sigma$ and $\eta$ in the winding number $0$ case.
 Such a formula is stated in~\cite{Abchir}, but as we illustrate in Example~\ref{ex:Motivation} below, it unfortunately contains a mistake.
 While Appendix~\ref{Appendix}, contains a suitably modified statement, the following result is all we need for the moment.